OliverBR1/CRUD-Angular-Spring/crud-angular/README.md

 # CrudAngular

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.0.6.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli).

 ## Development server